sravangogulapati/Hugo-Portfolio/content/_index.md

 ---
-title: "Index"
+title: "Home"
 date: 2023-06-28T22:48:46-07:00
 draft: false
 ---

-hi this is the index page
+hi this is the home page